justdmitry/RecurrentTasks/README.md

 ```

 You can add any parameters to constructor, while they are resolvable from DI container (including scope-lifetime services, because new scope is created for every task run).

+By default, new instance of `IRunnable` is created for every task run, but you may change lifetime in `AddTask` (see below).
+Use `IServiceProvider` passed to `RunAsync` to obtain scope-wide services if you force your task be singleton.

 ### 2. Register and start your task in `Startup.cs`